 Some of the information that you may want to consider in deciding whether to invest in the notes is not included in this prospectus, but rather is incorporated by reference to certain reports that we have filed with the SEC.
 This permits us to disclose important information to you by referring to those documents rather than repeating them in full in this prospectus.
 The information incorporated by reference in this prospectus contains important business and financial information.
-In addition, information that we file with the SEC after the date of this prospectus and prior to the completion of the offering of the notes and common stock under this prospectus and incorporated filings.
+In addition, information that we file with the SEC after the date of this prospectus and prior to the completion of the offering of the notes and common stock under this prospectus will update and supersede the information contained in this prospectus and incorporated filings.
 We incorporate by reference the following documents filed by us with the SEC:

-- our Annual Report on Form 10-K for the fiscal year ended December 31, 2001; - our Quarterly Reports on Form 10-Q for the quarters ended March 31, 2002, June 30, 2002 and September 30, 2002; - our Current Reports on Form 8-K dated April 29, 2002, May 2, 2002, May 20, 2002, August 14, 2002, September 3, 2002, and October 22, 2002; and - the description of our common stock on Form 8-A dated July 12, 1999.
+- our Annual Report on Form 10-K for the fiscal year ended December 31, 2002; - our Quarterly Reports on Form 10-Q for the quarterly periods ended March 31, 2003, June 30, 2003 and September 30, 2003; and - the description of our common stock on Form 8-A dated July 12, 1999.